 - avoiding any natural or herbal remedies that may increase estrogen

-If high estrogen may result from a medication or supplement, a person can speak with their doctor about alternatives.
+If high estrogen may be due to a medication or supplement, a person can speak with their doctor about alternatives.
 It is important never to change the dosage of a medication or stop taking it without consulting a doctor first.

-If a person has high estrogen and a doctor believes that it is important to lower the levels — potentially to avoid damage to the body in the long term — they may prescribe aromatase inhibitors.
-Aromatase is an enzyme that the body uses to help convert androgens into estrogen.
+If a doctor believes it is important to lower estrogen levels — potentially to avoid long-term damage — they may

 High estrogen levels can cause symptoms such as irregular or heavy periods, weight gain, fatigue, and fibroids in females.
-In males, they can cause breast tissue growth, difficulty getting or maintaining an erection, and infertility.
+In males, they can cause breast tissue growth, erectile dysfunction, and infertility.

 A doctor can diagnose high estrogen levels by taking a medical history and, in some cases, performing blood tests.
-Once they know the cause, the doctor can recommend the best treatment options.
-The cause of the high estrogen levels will determine the treatment options.
+The cause of high estrogen levels will determine the treatment options.

-Lifestyle and dietary adjustments may reduce the amount of estrogen that the body produces or increase the amount that it breaks down and excretes.
-However, anyone with persistent or concerning symptoms should speak with a medical professional.
+Lifestyle and dietary adjustments may help lower estrogen levels, but anyone with persistent or concerning symptoms should speak with a medical professional.